 - Grab a bottle or two of beverages to take back to your hotel.

 - Have a PhotoPass photographer snap your pic on Main Street before you leave.

 - Catch the Villains gathered at the train station on your way out.

 Who should attend

 Trying to decide whether or not the ticket price is worth it?

 Keep in mind that we think that you don’t have to attend specially ticketed events like this in order to have a perfectly amazing vacation.

-But, if you are looking for something special to add onto a vacation and you are traveling with people that can easily stay up late, this might be a good fit.
+But, if you were looking for something special to add onto a vacation and you were traveling with people that can easily stay up late, this might have been a good fit.

-Also, people on short trips may find that purchasing an After Hours ticket instead of adding a day to their regular park tickets may make sense.
+Also, people on short trips may have found that purchasing an After Hours ticket instead of adding a day to their regular park tickets maybe made sense.